G0LD3N-c0de/se_project_aroundtheus/README.md

 **Intro**

 This project depicts a sample profile page with a responsive layout.
-The website is designed to appear both aesthetically pleasing and logically designed on all screen sizes.
 Uses JavaScript to render and add cards.
+Uses JavaScript to validate forms and produce error messages if they do not meet input requirements.

 **Figma**